codedeviate/nrun/README.md

-  nrun -who                              Get the content of the url but only print the headers nrun -jwt <token>                      Read a token and parse it as a JWT token and print the header and payload nrun -jwt-sign <secret> < <json data>  Read payload from STDIN and sign it with the secret and print the token
+  nrun -who                              Get the content of the url but only print the headers nrun -jwt <token>                      Read a token and parse it as a JWT token and print the header and payload nrun -jwt-sign <secret> < <json data>  Read payload from STDIN and sign it with the secret and print the token nrun -jwt-verify <token> <secret>      Verify the token with the secret and print it the token is valid or not
 ```
 *Please note that the examples of the listed flags may require a combination with other flags and might not work stand-alone.*